microsoft/pxt-arcade/docs/test/skillmap/balloon/balloon4a.md

 Press the (A) button or **space bar** as fast as you can.
 You should see a mouse pumping up a balloon that gets bigger and bigger until it crosses the line and wins the game.

-~hint What if it doesn't work? 💡
+~hint My game doesn't work ⚠️

+---

 If your code doesn't work, start by looking to see if you can figure out what is going wrong.
 Make sure each block is in the correct event container.